RotenInformatik/AbstractionsDotNet/README.md

 ---

 These abstractions are mainly used by other projects/libraries worked on by [RotenInformatik](https://github.com/RotenInformatik/), both public and private ones.
 Therefore, these abstractions are tailored for the needs of those projects/libraries - but anyone can use them.

+The [API documentation](https://roteninformatik.github.io/AbstractionsDotNet/api/) provides a complete list of available functionality.

 Currently, the following abstractions are implemented: